toptal/chewy/README.md

 Controller actions are wrapped with the `:atomic` strategy with middleware just to reduce the number of index update requests inside actions.

-It is also a good idea to set up the `:bypass` strategy inside your test suite and import objects manually only when needed, and use `Chewy.massacre` when needed to flush test ES indexes before every example.
+It is also a good idea to set up the `:bypass` strategy inside your test suite and import objects manually only when needed, and use `Chewy.massacre` when needed to flush test ES indices before every example.
 This will allow you to minimize unnecessary ES requests and reduce overhead.

 ```ruby
 RSpec.configure do |config|